Peatland: Global distribution

-Bio-chemical processes
+Biochemical processes

-Mires have unusual chemistry that influences, inter alia, their biota and water outflow.
+Peatlands have unusual chemistry that influences, among other things, their biota and water outflow.
 Peat has very high cation-exchange capacity due to its high organic matter content: cations such as Ca2+ are preferentially adsorbed onto the peat in exchange for H+ ions.
-Water passing through peat declines in nutrients and in pH.
+Water passing through peat declines in nutrients and pH.
 Therefore, mires are typically nutrient-poor and acidic unless the inflow of groundwater (bringing in supplementary cations) is high.